 Robbery (Personal Property) Not recorded.
-17 23 31 Solved rates show the ratio between the number of police-recorded crin where the offender has received a formal sanction (includes; charges, caut penalty notices and cannabis warnings), and the total number of crimes recorded in the time period covered.
-(Solved rates do not include restorating justice or a community resolution.
-Potential Performance Measures Rationale for inclusion Rolling 12 mo January Rolling 12 month Increase/ Decrease % 2 Total number of crimes +/or incidents Provides a broad indication of the level of crime in the borough, covering all crimes Total number of Incidents 3812 (January 2018) Total number of Crimes 15466 (January 2018) Crimes - ↑1.93 Incidents - ↓2.58 3 Anti-social Behaviour reported A key concern of members and public that is not reflected in the 10 BCS crimes performance measure.
+17 23 31 Solved rates show the ratio be where the offender has received penalty notices and cannabis war recorded in the time period cove justice or a community resolution a formal sanction rnings), and the red.
+(Solved rate on (includes; o total number charges, cautions, of crimes Potential Performance Measures Rationale for inclusion Rolling 12 months to January Rolling 12 month Increase/ Decrease % 2 Total number of crimes +/or incidents Provides a broad indication of the level of crime in the borough, covering all crimes Total number of Incidents 3812 (January 2018) Total number of Crimes 15466 (January 2018) Crimes - ↑1.93 Incidents - ↓2.58 3 Anti-social Behaviour reported A key concern of members and public that is not reflected in the 10 BCS crimes performance measure.
 6669 ↓ 7.2 4 Number of arrests (cumulative) Provides key performance information relating to Police activity to tackle crime.
 However, the measure may be misleading as the number of arrests has been declining as a result of greater use of alternatives to formal charges (penalty notices, community resolution, cautions etc) - a trend which is likely to continue.
-514 1 3 5 'Positive disposals' (outcomes of crimes 'cleared up' other than a formal conviction -) Recognises the full range of possible outcomes taken following arrest, such as community resolution, cautions etc 180 ↑ 8.7 6 Number of domestic abuse incidents High profile area of work and a demand pressure on resources.
-225 2250 7 Number of incidents of missing people reported High profile area of work and a demand pressure on resources.
-90) ↓ 8.16 as at 31st January 2018
+514 1 3 5 'Positive disposals' (outcomes of crimes 'cleared up' other than a formal conviction -) Recognises the full range of possible outcomes taken following arrest, such as community resolution, cautions etc 18 0 ↑ 8.7 6 Number of domestic abuse incidents High profile area of work and a demand pressure on resources.
+225 50 ↓ 0.3 7 Number of incidents of missing people reported High profile area of work and a demand pressure on resources.
+90 ) ↓ 8.16 as at 31st January 2018